 People can find federal inmates at the BOP (Federal Bureau of Prisons).
 Arizona is home to four federal prisons that individuals can contact to look for someone they know.
 They can also use the site’s inmate locator, map, or search bar.

 Some people want to help their imprisoned loved ones in some way as they wait out their sentence.
-And what are better ways to support inmates than visiting them and providing monetary funds?
+Find out what are better ways to support inmates than visiting them and providing monetary funds.

 Visiting an Arizona Inmate